 The sessions can be tailored to your comfort level, in that you and I can stay clothed, undress to underwear or be completely nude.
 It’s up to you whether we include genital touch or not.
 Consent is of utmost importance prior to and throughout the session.

 In a nut shell, you’ll be relaxing in various positions: seated, lying down or standing, while I place my hands either above or directly over various regions of your body.
 Tantric philosophy describes these regions as ‘chakras’ — centres or concentrated energy in the body.
 The various chakras — there’s seven main ones) — relate to different organ systems, mental faculties, emotional expressions and life areas, such as interrelationships with others, relationship with yourself, creative expression, sexual expression, intuition, love and compassion.

 Sometimes I use an aphrodisiac essential oil blend to gently massage over exposed skin.
 This is your choice.

 I would guide you through a tantric breathing technique as we work together to clear any energetic blocks you’re holding within.
 At the appropriate time, I would move my hands from one chakra to the next working with you to systematically clear and energise you.

 Tantric healing sessions take about an hour, after which we can either lie down and embrace, or sit and chat over a cupper.

 It’s not uncommon for clients to have emotional releases either during the sessions or soon afterwards.
-We al process the experience in our own way and time.
+We all process the experience in our own way and time.

-I’m available to you to discuss any changes after your session, via text, email, or a free 15-minute voice or video call.
+I’m available to discuss any changes after your session, via text, email, or a free 15-minute voice or video call.

 Providing they’re respectful of me, no one gets turned away.